tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

     | retain_height           | int64                                                       | Blocks below this height may be removed.
 Defaults to `0` (retain all).           | 6            |

 * **Usage**:
-    * Contains a newly decided block.
+    * Contains the fields of the newly decided block.
     * This method is equivalent to the call sequence `BeginBlock`, [`DeliverTx`], `EndBlock`, `Commit` in the previous version of ABCI.
-    * The header exactly matches the Tendermint header of the proposed block.
+    * The height and timestamp values match the values from the header of the proposed block.
     * The Application can use `RequestFinalizeBlock.decided_last_commit` and `RequestFinalizeBlock.byzantine_validators`
       to determine rewards and punishments for the validators.
     * The application must execute the transactions in full, in the order they appear in `RequestFinalizeBlock.txs`,